Main page on Change

 Talk Presented by Ruth Curry - Woods Hole Oceanographic Institution

-As the global thermometer continues its upward climb, it is expected to affect the hydrologic engine which cycles freshwater through the climate system.
+As the global thermometer continues its upward climb, it is expected to affect the hydrological engine which cycles freshwater through the climate system.
 This engine is fueled by evaporation from the oceans, which pumps heat and water vapor from low to high latitudes where it precipitates and is returned to the ocean either directly or by river runoff from the continents.
 Sea ice and glaciers are components which store and release freshwater through the processes of freezing and melting.
-The hydrologic response to rising temperatures will include increases in the rates of evaporation, precipitation, and melting which in turn will profoundly affect our planet 's freshwater resources, sea level, ecosystems and economies.
+The hydrological response to rising temperatures will include increases in the rates of evaporation, precipitation, and melting which in turn will profoundly affect our planet 's freshwater resources, sea level, ecosystems and economies.

 Signs of changes in the global water cycle are already detectable as thinning sea ice and shrinking glaciers, increased river discharges from the Eurasian and North American continents, drought in the western U.S., and global shifts in ocean salinity distributions.
 Over the last forty years, low latitude surface waters have become dramatically saltier in the Atlantic, Pacific, and Indian Oceans where rising upper ocean temperatures appear to be intensifying evaporation, removing extra freshwater from the surface ocean, and thus raising its salinity concentrations.
 That extra water vapor has been transported by the atmosphere toward the poles, especially in the northern hemisphere, where increased precipitation and river runoff have combined with melting polar ice causing ocean salinities there to plummet.